efficomp/culebra/docs/_sources/index.rst.txt

 It provides several individual representations, such as bitvectors and set of feature indices, several fitness functions and several wrapper algorithms.

-Experiments and experiment batchs are automatized by means of the :py:class:`~tools.experiment.Experiment` and :py:class:`~tools.batch.Batch` classes, both in the :doc:`tools` subpackage.
+Experiments and experiment batchs are automatized by means of the :py:class:`~experiment.Experiment` and :py:class:`~experiment.Batch` classes, both in the :py:mod:`experiment` module.

 Contents: